darklang/docs/docs/tutorials/03-create-tool-repl.md

 This will show you all the standard library functions for `HttpClient`, their signatures, and their docstrings.

 3. Continue typing, until you have "httpclientpost".
-Dark autocompletes on substrings so getting the exact text isn't important:
+Darklang autocompletes on substrings so getting the exact text isn't important:

 ![gettingstarted/Screen_Shot_2020-02-11_at_9.21.21_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_9.21.21_AM.png)